voyd-lang/voyd/reference/types/overview.md

   implemented by a type
 - `Effect` - Types that represent side effects a function can have

-All but effect types in Void are first class, that is they can be passed as arguments to functions, returned from functions, and assigned to variables.
+All but effect types in Voyd are first class, that is they can be passed as arguments to functions, returned from functions, and assigned to variables.

 # Defining Types